AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-build.md

 >
 >When stacking two segments, they are by default joined by an AND statement.
 This cannot be changed to an OR statement.

-1. Go to the Segment Builder.
+1. Go to the Segment builder.
 1. Provide a title and description for the segment.

    Step Result 1.
 Click **[!UICONTROL Show Segments]** to bring up the list of segments in the left navigation.